extension-js/docs/Development/Modern JavaScript/React.md

 React is the library for web and native user interfaces.

-`extension-create` offers built-in support for React and JSX.
+`Extension` offers built-in support for React and JSX.
 To have support for React in your extension, ensure you have [React](#) and [React-DOM]() set as a `dependency` or `devDependency` in your `package.json` file, and you are all set!

 ## Starter React Template

-extension-create comes with a default React template for new projects, which you can use as a starting point for your next React-based Extension.
-This is the easiest way to have React integrated with extension-create.
+Extension comes with a default React template for new projects, which you can use as a starting point for your next React-based Extension.
+This is the easiest way to have React integrated with Extension.

 ![React Extension Template](../assets/react-template.png)